enricoforzanini/phonetics-api/README.md

 # phonetics-api

+**Note: this project is no longer deployed, the previous version at https://13.49.60.103.nip.io/homepage is no longer active.

 The Phonetics API is a personal project designed to provide International Phonetic Alphabet (IPA) translations for words in multiple languages.
 The data used has been scraped from [wiktionary](https://www.wiktionary.org/) XML data dumps.
 Check the docs: [Swagger UI](https://13.49.60.103.nip.io/docs) or [ReDoc](https://13.49.60.103.nip.io/redoc).
 Test the API with a simple frontend at https://13.49.60.103.nip.io/homepage (for French only).

 ## Overview